18 of the World’s Most Incredible Ancient Ruins

 7. City of Caral-Supe, Peru

 The UNESCO World Heritage site designation is essentially a reliable stamp of approval that means “visit here.”
 The ancient ruins of the sacred city of Caral-Supe, the oldest civilization center in the Americas, is one such site.
-Dating back more than 5,000 years, it is located in a desert near the Supe River, north of Lima.
-Its 150 acres feature sunken circular plazas, a tall temple, and earth-and-stone dwellings—impressive architecture for a people who did not make ceramic pots.
-Peruvian archaeologist Ruth Shady Sidal began excavations in 1994, and they’re making ongoing discoveries.
+Dating back more than 5,000 years, it is located in a desert near the Supe River, three and a half hours’ drive north of Lima.
+Its 150 acres feature sunken circular plazas, a tall temple, and earth-and-stone dwellings.
+Peruvian archaeologist Ruth Shady Sidal began excavations in 1994, and discoveries are ongoing.
 Carla-Supe’s weather-worn pyramids were built before the famous Egyptian pyramids.

 8. Ellora Caves, India

-Nearly three dozen caves/temples were carved out of cliffsides during the 6th to 10th centuries.
-The basalt rock-cut structures showcase Buddhist, Hindu, and Jain cultures.
-Elaborate Hindu “cave” 16, a freestanding temple hewn from solid rock, is dedicated to Lord Shiva and is twice the size of the Parthenon.
-The caves are 50 miles from the more famous Ajanta Caves.
-You might want to visit during the annual Ellora Festival of classical dance and music.
+Nearly three dozen cave-temples were carved out of cliffsides during the 6th to 10th centuries, and the basalt rock-cut structures showcase Buddhist, Hindu, and Jain cultures.
+Elaborate cave 16, a freestanding Hindu temple hewn from solid rock, is dedicated to Lord Shiva and is twice the size of the Parthenon.
+The caves are 50 miles from the more famous Ajanta Caves, and all are located in the state of Maharashtra, of which Mumbai is the capital.
+You might want to visit during the annual Ellora Ajanta Festival of classical dance and music.

 9. Aksum, Ethiopia

-Back when the Roman empire was powerful, the Kingdom of Aksum thrived in northern Ethiopia for some 10 centuries.
+Back when the Roman Empire was powerful, the Kingdom of Aksum thrived in northern Ethiopia for some 10 centuries.
 The remains of this international trading center include palace ruins, royal tombs, and carved obelisks, aka steles.
 The tallest obelisk still standing is carved to resemble a building and rises more than 60 feet.
-As with the Acropolis and other historical ruins looted by various conquerors, in the case of Aksum, Italian soldiers took an obelisk 1937 during their occupation of Ethiopia; it was returned in this century.
+As with the Acropolis and other historical ruins looted by various conquerors, in the case of Aksum, Italian soldiers took an obelisk in 1935 during their occupation of Ethiopia; it was returned in 2005.
 Other valuable remnants: stone tablets with trilingual inscriptions in Greek, Sabena, and what was then the local language, Ge’ez.

-Two rows of pillars surrounded by magenta flowering trees at the archaeological site of ancient Olympia.
+Two rows of pillars surrounded by magenta flowering trees at the archaeological site of Olympia

 The archaeological site of ancient Olympia is where Olympic games began and where the Olympic torch today is ignited.